Get Golfing in Lisbon

 Praia d'el Rey

-A wonderful golf course running through pines and dunes.
+There are two courses at Praia d'el Rey, the first is the old course and winds it's way through pines and dunes.
 This is a proper links and in many ways is reminiscent of Royal Birkdale and Sandwich.
 It was designed by the American golf architect Cabell Robinson, who went out of his way to incorporate the natural contours.
 The fairways are lush, and the golf ball really sits up.
 Many fairways are lined with pine trees and there are plenty of deep bunkers to be avoided.
 The key feature, however, is the wonderful sloping greens.

 The front nine has a parkland feel, while the back nine offers some of the best links golf in Portugal.
 The 13th, 14th and 15th run alongside the Atlantic Ocean, with fantastic views of the sea, dunes and back towards the pine forest.
 At the 12th, you play your approach with the ocean as the back drop and you get to the green and the Belengas Islands come into view.